-If you are using CICS Transaction Server for z/OS V4.2 with IMS V12, you should apply the IMS PTF for HIPER APAR PM60830.
+If you are using CICS Transaction Server for z/OS V4.2 or V5.1 with IMS V12, you should apply the IMS PTF for HIPER APAR PM60830.
 This APAR resolves a performance regression or degradation problem that can occur when upgrading from IMS V11 to V12 and running CICS-IMS quasirent applications.
 PM60830 should also improve performance if you are making your CICS-IMS applications threadsafe.

 Apply PTF UK81843 for IMS V12 APAR PM60830 to benefit from performance improvements when running CICS TS V4.2 with IMS V12.
 The same performance improvements should be seen with CICS TS V5.1.